Menu

 This week we will be learning:

-PE Days - Monday and Thursday
+PE Days - Monday and Tuesday

 Please could you ensure children have the appropriate clothing for the weather and they have a top, trousers/shorts and appropriate footwear in their PE kits.